Asian American Hate Crimes Workgroup

 ABOUT THE WORKGROUP

-The Asian American Hate Crimes Workgroup, led by former U.S. Attorney for the District of Maryland Robert K. Hur, will develop strategies, recommendations, and actions to address the rise in violence and discrimination targeting the Asian American community.
+The Asian American Hate Crimes Workgroup, led by former U.S. Attorney for the District of Maryland Robert K. Hur, was tasked with developing strategies, recommendations, and actions to address the rise in violence and discrimination targeting the Asian American community.

 Amid a national rise in hate crimes against Asian Americans, Governor Hogan announced the formation of a statewide workgroup to address this rise in anti-Asian activity, prevent acts of violence, and to support victims and witnesses.